stephenjfox/stephenjfox.github.io/_posts/2019-09-29-Controversy-and-Social-Progress.md

   * In the latter case, progress cane be stalled.
 You can go around and around in circles, rehashing the same, tired arguments, never reaching resolution.
 But _you're inclusive_.
   * In the former case, we stop questioning assumptions.
 If we didn't question assumptions, there would be ground [for a flat earth to stand on][FES].
-Questioning assumptions has lead to breakthrough after breakthrough:
-    * The likes of Richard Feynman, Marie Curie, Ben Carson, or Ian Goodfellow.
-    * Breakthroughs change the name of the game of incremental progress.
+Questioning assumptions has lead to breakthrough after breakthrough: Richard Feynman, Marie Curie, Ben Carson, or Ian Goodfellow.
+Breakthroughs change the name of the game of incremental progress.

 So which is better?